catseye/toolshelf/README.markdown

     toolshelf build Gettysburg-Address

-If there is an ambiguity, ♦ an error will occur.  ♦ You may supply the username as well to resolve the ambiguity:
+If more than one source has the same base name, the source specification will resolve to all sources that have that base name.
+You may supply the username as well to resolve the ambiguity:

     toolshelf build alincoln/Gettysburg-Address

-but an ambiguity may still occur.
+but an ambiguity may still occur, and the specification may refer to multiple sources from multiple hosts.
 In this case, you must add both the host name and the username to resolve the ambiguity:

     toolshelf build github.com/alincoln/Gettysburg-Address